NardenAyad/SVR/README.md

-# Find best c in Support Vector Regression using Grid Search in breast cancer data set
+# Find the best c in Support Vector Regression using Grid Search in breast cancer data set

 ## Dependencies